railsuser2014/openobject-doc-book-en/source/book/4/4_11_Services/4_11_Services_contract.rst

 .. index:: Delivery

-.. tip::   **Attention**  **  *Delivery of an order*
+.. note:: Delivery of an order

 	The term 'delivery' should be taken in the broadest sense in Open ERP.
 	The effect of a delivery depends on the configuration of the sold product.

 	If its type is either Stockable Product or Consumable, Open ERP will make a request for it to be sent for packing.
 	If the product's type is Service Open ERP's scheduler will create a task in the project management system, or create a subcontract purchase order if the product's Procure Method is Make to Order.

 	Invoicing after delivery does as it says: invoicing for the services when the tasks have been closed.